UniqueNetwork/marketplace-docker/README.md

 Set the values above to the corresponding variables of `.env` file.

-## Step X - Create Sponsored Collection
+## Step 4 - Create Sponsored Collection

 You may create collection for your marketplace using [Minter](https://minter-quartz.unique.network).
 When you create your collection you may find `collection id`

 ![Minter](./doc/Step6-0.png)

 For now, EVM Marketplace can only work with sponsored collections.
-You may set sponsorship using [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fquartz.unique.network#/extrinsics) in 3 steps:
+You may set sponsorship using [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fquartz.unique.network#/extrinsics) in 4 steps:

 ### 1. Set Collection Sponsor